 2.9 No Interference with Service Operations.
 Client and its Authorized Users will not take any action designed or intended to: (i) interfere with the proper working of the SaaS; (ii) circumvent, disable, or interfere with security-related features of the SaaS or features that prevent or restrict use, access to, or copying the SaaS or any Content or other data, or that enforce limitations on use of the SaaS or Content; or (iii) impose (or which may impose, in EstateSpace’s sole discretion) an unreasonable or disproportionately large load on the SaaS infrastructure.

-2.10 Access and Use of the SaaS from Outside the U.S. The SaaS is offered for use in the U.S. and any other territory set forth in the Client Order Form.
+2.10 Access and Use of the SaaS from Outside the U.S. The SaaS is offered for use in the U.S. and any other territory set forth by and at the sole discretion of EstateSpace.
 As between Client and EstateSpace, Client is solely responsible for compliance with Applicable Laws relevant to its Authorized Users accessing or using the SaaS while outside the U.S. and such other territory.

 3. SUPPORT SERVICES.